-Self-Compassionate Professor Podcast by Danielle De La Mare: Podcast helping academics and former academics in finding wellness, meaning, purpose, and freedom in their careers and lives.
+Self-Compassionate Professor Podcast by Danielle De La Mare: The podcast helps academics and former academics in finding wellness, meaning purpose, and freedom in their careers and lives.
 The podcast features those who have navigated their careers with creativity and self-compassion.

 The Scientistt Podcast by Jamie Slevin, PhD: A podcast to explore the realities of research life in the most honest and informative way.

 Cheeky Scientist platform by Isaiah Hankel, PhD: Member-only content platform + online community supporting researchers transferring to academia.